BirkanGokbag/SLKB-Analysis-Pipeline/README.md

 ## Pipeline and Documentation

-You can access the full documentation at [the GitHub page](https://birkangokbag.github.io/SLKB-Analysis-Pipeline/)
+You can access the full documentation at the following [link.](https://slkb.docs.osubmi.org/)

 ## Contact